-Sharing Circles offer members and friends a means for sharing in the ministry of the Fellowship.
-These groups provide opportunities for participants to reach out to one another in caring support while exploring themes central to our UU principles
+Sharing Circles offer members and friends a means for getting to know one another in a supportive, accepting atmosphere.
+These groups provide opportunities for participants to reach out to one another while exploring themes central to our UU principles

 These are frequently asked questions about Sharing Circles.
 Look for the answers below.

 Sharing Circles is open to anyone who can commit to attending the gatherings and who is willing to abide by the group's covenant.
 We try to create groups of 6 to10 people that connect members across age, gender, ethnic, and other differences at a range of days of week and times of the day.
 People can join a Sharing Circle group at any time.
 If there is enough demand, we may add a Sharing Circle group during the year.

 Sharing Circles meet in comfortable, informal settings where we gather in a circle.
 We find it is easiest to create this atmosphere in a member's home or in the UUFSB building.
 Each group meets for two hours once a month.